asfktz/angular-portal/README.md

 <portal to="name" name="moon"></portal-target>
 ```

-- Portals' default target is the bottom of the body
-- use `<portal detach="false" .. />` to keep the portal's content in place
+- Use `detach="false"` to keep the portal in its original place

 ## Why:
 It can be used as a building block for creating other components on top of it, such as a popup or a tooltip,